projectacrn/acrn-hypervisor/doc/developer-guides/hld/system-timer-hld.rst

 ACRN supports RTC (Real-Time Clock) that can only be accessed through I/O ports (0x70 and 0x71).

-0x70 is used to access CMOS address register, 0x71 is used to access CMOS data register, user need to set CMOS address register then read/write CMOS data register for CMOS accessing.
+0x70 is used to access CMOS address register and 0x71 is used to access CMOS data register; the user needs to set the CMOS address register and then the read/write CMOS data register for CMOS accessing.

 The RTC ACPI description as below::